 From holiday parties, client lunches, family gatherings or relaxing on a beach - we know that wherever you are, it’s hard to get back to routine and hit the ground running in the workplace after the past month of celebrations.

-Here are a few things to keep in mind as we take on 2019.
+Here are a few things to keep in mind as we take on the coming year.
 We want to set you up for a year smashing personal and professional goals!

 Ask yourself, what do you want to achieve this year?

 This week, take 30 minutes before or during work (whether in a cafe or a meeting room) and write down some goals you’d like to achieve in the first half of the year.

 Set some SMART, attainable goals.
 A quick refresher.
 SMART goals are Specific, Measurable, Assignable, Relevant and Timely.

 - 3 Work goals

 Some of our personal goals included volunteering within our community, finally starting that YouTube channel or simply swapping the car for a bike, for the morning commutes.

 Our work goals were brainstormed while looking at the short-term and long-term and reevaluating current project goals to ensure everything was aligned.